edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 #### Client Log Events {/*client-log-events*/}

 The **Log Events** section only displays log events for requests violated your Client-Side Protection policy when the **Client Events** view is active.
-View the following key event-specific information by clicking on it:
+View key information for a specific violation by clicking on an event:

 -   **Blocked Query:** The query string defined within the request for the resource that violated your CSP.
 -   **Blocked URL:** The URL that violated your CSP.